likejerry-proj/BLIP4caption/README.md

 # Introduction
-Lora finetuning on BLIP model for caption.
+LoRA finetuning on BLIP model for caption.